chimera-linux/cports/USING_GIT.md

 a branch for that pull request, and the difference over `master` is what the pull request will contain.

-### Using checkout
+### Using checkout and switch

-To create a new branch in the current tree and switch to it, you can use the `checkout` command like so:
+To create a new branch in the current tree and switch to it, you can use either the older `checkout` command or the newer (and as of version 2.44, experimental) `switch` command.
+These two are equivalent:

 ```
 $ git checkout -b my-custom-branch-name
+$ git switch -c my-custom-branch-name
 ```

-The `-b` argument tells Git to create a new branch if none yet exists.
-You can use the `checkout` command without `-b` to switch between your branches;
+The `-b` and `-c` arguments respectively tell Git to create a new branch if none yet exists; otherwise the command will only switch branches.

-if you use the command without any additional arguments, it will list the branches you have available, including which is the current one.
+Use the `branch` command without arguments or with the `--list` argument to list your local branches.
+It can also be used to create and delete branches.

 ### Using worktree